KoredeDavid/django-multiple-authentication/docs/source/usage.rst

 .. admonition:: Remember

-    You can also use your own custom authentication app.
+    You can also use your own custom login authentication just like this `tutorial <https://www.smashingmagazine.com/2020/02/django-highlights-user-models-authentication/>`_

 We should specify where to redirect the user upon a successful login.
 In other words, once a user has logged in, where should they be sent on the site?